selimg76/nRF24-MSP430/README.md

 # nRF24-MSP430
-This repository includes the code for driving nRF24L01+ with an MSP430G2ET Launchpad (MSP430G2553) as Transmitter(TX).
+This repository includes the code (main.c and nrf24.h) for driving nRF24L01+ with an MSP430G2ET Launchpad (MSP430G2553) as Transmitter(TX).
 The Receiver(RX) is an Arduino Nano controlled nRF24L01+.
 Both the TX and RX code are available in the repository.
 The Arduino code should include the following headers (nrf libraries should be installed)
 <SPI.h> <nRF24L01.h> <RF24.h>